ASD Diagnosis: What Do We Tell the Kids?

 In many communities, there are support groups for siblings of children with ASD.
 These can be very helpful.
 Children who attend such groups learn they're not alone, and that their feelings and experiences are normal for a child in their situation.
 Not only do the children learn from each other, but also there is an adult facilitator leading the group who can offer insight into what is happening, and possible ways of handling the feelings and situations these children face.
 (See the Resources listed at the bottom of this page for information on sibling support groups.)

 Sharing information about ASD in a positive, matter-of-fact, and age appropriate way helps set the stage for a child’s ability to understand, accept, and adapt to the reality of ASD in his or her life.
 A confident teen with ASD who can self-advocate and a compassionate sibling who helps others understand ASD whenever she runs into prejudice both probably started their journey with a sensitive, positive explanation of what it means to be a person on the autism spectrum.

 There are a variety of books for children with ASD or their siblings that help explain the autism spectrum.
 These include titles like Different Like Me: My Book of Autism Heroes and All Cats Have Asperger's Syndrome.
-Search through online booksellers or ASD-focused publishers, such as the Autism Asperger Publishing Company, Jessica Kingsley Publishers, or Future Horizons.
+Search through online booksellers or ASD-focused publishers.

 - Wachtel, K., & Carter, A. S. (2008).
 Reaction to diagnosis and parenting styles among mothers of young children with ASDs.
 Autism, 12(5), 575-594.
 View Abstract